kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 ## Resident Set Management

 * The **resident set** is the portion (i.e., set of pages) of a process that is currently in main memory.
+* The question is how large should the resident set be?
+  * Too small = Thrashing $\uparrow$
+  * Too large = Inefficient allocation of memory

 ### Resident Set Size